 RSVP for whichever tours you wish to attend to email@example.com or Kevin Walsh at firstname.lastname@example.org or email@example.com.
 However, walk-ups are always welcome.

-Sunday, July 8 — Cypress Hills/National Cemetery/Neir’s Tavern, Brooklyn/Queens — meet and route TBD
+Sunday, July 8 — Cypress Hills/National Cemetery/Neir’s Tavern, Brooklyn/Queens — Meet at Norwood Avenue and Fulton Street at the elevated J train stop, 12 noon.

-Sunday, July 22 — West Village, Manhattan — meet and route TBD
+Sunday, July 22 — West Village, Manhattan — Meet at the southeast corner of Varick and West Houston Street at the Houston Street stop (#1 train), 12 noon, route TBD

 Sunday, September 16 — Brooklyn Heights — meet and route TBD

-Sunday, September 30 — Between the Brooklyn and Manhattan Bridges, Manhattan — meet and route TBD
+Sunday, September 30 — College Point/Poppenhusen Institute — meet and route TBD

 Sunday, October 14 — East Village, Manhattan — meet and route TBD